-Lotus Property Services can handle everything related to your rental property, including screening and acquiring new tenants, coordinating maintenance requests, and conducting speedy evictions.
+Lotus Property Services is the premier Altadena property management company.
+We can handle everything related to your rental property, including screening and acquiring new tenants, coordinating maintenance requests, and conducting speedy evictions.

 Already dealing with the possibility of having to evict a tenant and want guidance and advice on moving forward?
 We’re here to help.
 Give us a call today!
 (626) 582-8001.